Ryo-not-rio/pytorch_rfcs/RFC-0044-sve-vectorized-class.md

 A vector length agnostic implementation of the `Vectorized` class for SVE.

 ## **Motivation**
-PyTorch contains a "Vectorized" class that wraps different SIMD intrinsics for different architectures by having a vector as a class attribute, and the class methods acting as the wrapper around the intrinsics.
+PyTorch contains a `Vectorized` class that wraps different SIMD intrinsics for different architectures by having a vector as a class attribute, and the class methods acting as the wrapper around the intrinsics.
 This works well for non-scalable vectors but poses an issue for SVE due to the inability to store them as class attributes.
-The current workaround for this is to use the compiler flag -msve-vector-bits=\<bits\>, however this is not ideal as this would 1. require separate vectorized classes for different vector lengths and 2. does not allow for runtime detection of the actual vector length.
-We currently only have an implementation of the Vectorized class for 256-bit SVE machines but as we think about adding support for different vector length, we need to consider how to avoid code duplication as raised by @malfet [here](https://github.com/pytorch/pytorch/pull/138388#issuecomment-2635612409).
-This RFC aims to solve the issue but creating a Vectorized class that detects the vector length at runtime as SVE is intended to be used, allowing us to support different vector lengths without writing any duplicate code.
+The current workaround for this is to use the compiler flag `-msve-vector-bits=\<bits\>`, however this is not ideal as this would 1. require separate `Vectorized` classes for different vector lengths and 2. does not allow for runtime detection of the actual vector length.
+We currently only have an implementation of the `Vectorized` class for 256-bit SVE machines but as we think about adding support for different vector length, we need to consider how to avoid code duplication as raised by @malfet [here](https://github.com/pytorch/pytorch/pull/138388#issuecomment-2635612409).
+This RFC aims to solve the issue but creating a `Vectorized` class that detects the vector length at runtime as SVE is intended to be used, allowing us to support different vector lengths without writing any duplicate code.

 ## **Proposed Implementation**
-The basic premise of our proposal is to store not the vector but an array in our vectorized class which we will load from and store to with each operation.
+The basic premise of our proposal is to store not the SVE vector but an array in our `Vectorized` class which we will load from and store to with each operation.
 A minimal version is shown at the end.

 Now this introduces quite an obvious overhead of an additional load and store operation with each op.
 However, the compiler is able to optimize these out with the following conditions: